televandalist/RADocsTEMP/docs/developers/new-achievement-set-checklist.md

 #### Yes

 If there is an existing set, don't give up.
-You can still improve it, by adding/removing/reworking achievements, or make changes to titles and images, etc. However you'll need to go through the [set revision process](Achievement-Set-Revisions).
+You can still improve it, by adding/removing/reworking achievements, or make changes to titles and images, etc. However, you will most likely need to go through the [set revision process](Achievement-Set-Revisions).

 #### No